MahditS/zeus6390-prototype/README.md

-# zeus6390-prototype
+# Zeus - by Team 6390
 An FRC battery tracking application to help remember which batteries should be used in upcoming matches.
+Built with Flutter Web, Supabase, and Dart.